Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

    ![](/media/backend-app-readme.png)

-1. Notice how GitHub Copilot uses the worspace reference to create a markdown documentation for a specific directory.
+1. Notice how the GitHub Copilot uses the workspace reference to create a markdown documentation for a specific directory.

 1. Navigate to the *app/backend/requirements.txt* file and browse through the requirements.